Mark A. Peterson, professor of public policy at UCLA Luskin, during an interview about the 2016 presidential campaign on ABC7 in Los Angeles.

 In a story about a young Riverside woman who is converting a school bus into a home, Vinit Mukhija, who chairs UCLA Urban Planning, says the small home concept has evolved beyond its roots in environmental activism.
 Although the overall cost of such homes is low, Mukhija explains that necessary customizations can lead to a cost per square foot that is higher than in a standard home.

-In its coverage of the decision to release O.J.
-Simpson on parole, the New York Times turned to UCLA Luskin’s Jim Newton.
+The New York Times turned to UCLA Luskin’s Jim Newton as part of its coverage of the decision to release O.J.
+Simpson on parole.
 “When I first started covering the LAPD in the early 1990s, officers would not hide their racism, even from a reporter from the Los Angeles Times,” said Newton, who covered Simpson’s murder trial and 1995 acquittal.
 “The short code for a spousal abuse episode involving a black couple was N.H.I., which stood for ‘No Humans Involved.’
 That was something they transmitted to each other on police radio.”

 In its coverage of the suicide death of Chester Bennington from the band Linkin Park, the San Jose-based news outlet repeats an earlier quote to the Guardian from UCLA Luskin’s Mark Kaplan.
 “Suicide is a big problem, but it’s under-resourced and under-funded,” said Kaplan, a professor of social welfare.